Linda Flower

 Linda Flower (born March 3, 1944, in Wichita) is a composition theorist.
 She is best known for her emphasis on cognitive rhetoric, but has more recently published in the field of service learning.
-Flower currently serves Carnegie Mellon University as a professor of rhetoric.
+Flower is currently professor emerita of rhetoric at Carnegie Mellon University.

 Biography

 Flower graduated with a doctorate degree from Rutgers University.
 Her dissertation was on Charles Dickens.
 Teaching professional writing to business students at Carnegie Mellon University inspired Flower to study more about problem-solving.
 While studying linguistics, rhetoric, and psycholinguistics, Flower connected with John Richard Hayes, a cognitive psychologist also working at Carnegie Mellon.
 Flower and Hayes became frequent collaborators.
 They used think-aloud protocols to learn more about how writers problem-solve during writing tasks.
 Together, they developed a cognitive model of the writing process.
 This model prompted discussions of cognitive rhetoric and its role with social constructivism and meaning making processes, including critiques from Patricia Bizzell and Martin Nystrand.

 Flower went on to serve in multiple roles promoting the study of writing.
 She served as co-director of the Center for the Study of Writing at the Carnegie Mellon.
 She also served on the Making Thinking Visible Project and developed Pittsburgh's Community Literacy Center.

+Flower's work with the Community Literacy Center and her research into community literacy has earned her acclaim in the field of rhetoric and composition.
+In 2009, Flower earned the Rhetoric Society of America's Book Award for Community Literacy and the Rhetoric of Public Engagement.
+This book award recognizes "the best work in any branch of rhetorical study in a given year."